-Our demonstration gardens provides a special setting for educating Thurston County residents and the region about landscape management practices that reduce impacts on land and water resources.
-To achieve this earth-friendly goal, Thurston County WSU Master Gardeners emphasize:
+The gardens provide a special setting used for educating the community on best landscape management practices.
+Especially those that reduce impacts on land and water resources.
+To achieve this earth-friendly goal, Thurston County WSU Master Gardeners and Master Recycler Composter volunteers emphasize:

 Do you have a plant problem?
 Possibly a plant is eaten-up by bugs or diseases?
 Maybe you have a plant or weed you cannot identify?
 Or, you have a spot in your garden and you need advice on what to plant?
 That’s where the WSU Master Gardener volunteers of Thurston County can help.
 Contact our Question & Answer Clinic via email at email@example.com.

-The Gardens and Clinics are operated by WSU trained volunteers.
+The Gardens and Clinics are operated by WSU and Thurston County trained volunteers.
 These volunteers can only provide information to home gardeners.
 Commercial farms and businesses need to contact the Extension office for help, 360-867-2162.

 The Garden, called Gallacci Gardens at the request of the Farmers Market board, originally consisted of plants donated by the vendors and the Market itself.
 Today this garden gem show examples of how to use small spaces for maximum efficiency in gardening and composting.
 Come wander the paths, learn something new, and enjoy this garden oasis in the city.

 Hours: The garden is open from dawn until dusk, year round.
 When available WSU Master Gardeners and/or Thurston County Master Recycler Composters serve in the garden.